 - Messianic Jewish studies integrated throughout the curriculum

-- Specialized library of over 10,000 works in Manhattan for Messianic Jewish studies and an extensive research library on the Southern California campus.
+- Specialized library of over 10,000 works in Brooklyn for Messianic Jewish studies and an extensive research library on the Southern California campus.

 - Practical field training through mentoring and internships

 - Professors with academic and Jewish ministry experience